devusamaidrees/Simple-Calculator/README.md

 To perform square or cube calculation, click on the "**x²**" or "**x³**" button, respectively.
 The current input value will be squared or cubed, and the result will be displayed in the input field.

 # Clearing and Copying Result
 To clear the input field and start a new calculation, click on the "**AC**" button.
-To copy the result of the calculation to the clipboard, click on the "**Copy**" button.

 # Built With
 #### HTML